-- Minimize the use of your garbage disposal, they create additional work for your wastewater treatment plant and use a lot of h2o in the process.
+- Minimize the use of your garbage disposal, as it creates additional work for your wastewater treatment plant and uses a lot of H2O in the process.
 Compost your scraps instead.

 - Use a broom, not a hose to clean your garage floor, driveway, and sidewalks.

 - Install water-saving aerators on all of your faucets.